Par4All/par4all/examples/P4A/README.txt

 cp -a for example) somewhere you can write into and try the examples from this new location.

-This directory contains par4all basic examples : Hyantes, Jacobi, Stars-pm.
+This directory contains par4all basic examples : Hyantes, Jacobi, Stars-pm and saxpy_c99.

 To run one example, go into one of the directories.